Dr Janna Wardman

 - EDUC 711 lecturer - Gifted Learners: Who are they?

-- EDUC 738 (proposed) - Gifted learners: Meeting their needs
+- EDUC 738 Lecturer and course director - Gifted learners: Meeting their needs

 - M.Teach (Sec), University Liaison Teacher (ULT) and lecturer